mozilla/hackerone-policy/mozilla_critical_services/bounties-bounty-table-description.md

 * External SSRF
 * Open Redirects for `*.mozilla.org`, `*.mozilla.com`, `*.mozilla.net`, and `*.firefox.com` in addition to the list of critical and core sites.

+**Note that some low severity issues are not eligible for monetary awards based on their impact.
+We will recognize the reporter by thanking them on their H1 page.**

 ## Out of Scope

 Although we still appreciate being notified about them, the following issues fall outside the scope of our bug bounty program and are not eligible for bounty awards: